-An introductory overview to the glass through which feature films and commercials are captured.
+An overview of the glass through which feature films and commercials are captured.

 Most cinema lenses are prime lenses, and are often used in sets spanning a range of focal lengths.
 Understanding the various focal lengths, and how they make subjects and objects look, is important when devising your shot list.
 StudioBinder offers this helpful primer for primes:

 Travis Lee Ratcliff from Lux looks at how different lenses affect storytelling and especially character:

 Of course, rental house cinema lenses aren’t the only primes: there are consumer-level DSLR and SLR prime lenses, and vintage lenses can be an inexpensive investment.
 Mark Holtze demonstrates the relatively cheap and easy steps to transforming any SLR lens into a cine lens: